jackfranklin/javascriptplayground.com/_posts/2017-04-24-react-typescript.md

 I won't be going into detail on the specifics of TypeScript's syntax, but you can read either the [TypeScript handbook](https://www.typescriptlang.org/docs/tutorial.html) or the free book [TypeScript Deep Dive](https://basarat.gitbooks.io/typescript/content/docs/getting-started.html) which will also give you a great introduction to the language.

+__Update:__ If you'd like to read this post in German, you can do so [thanks to the awesome folks at Reactx.de](https://reactx.de/artikel/reactjs-typescript/).

 ## Installing TypeScript and configuring it

 The first thing to do was install TypeScript locally into my `node_modules` directory, which I did using Yarn, first using `yarn init` to create a new project: